Opening a business in Playa Del Carmen

 It does matter WHERE you have your business

 The beachfront for one, is limited in space and highly desirable.
-So this is out of the reach or most people.
+So, this is out of the reach of most people.
 The next obvious location is 5th Avenue.
-Here there are thousands of tourist and locals walking everyday.
+Here there are thousands of tourists and locals walking every day.
 The foot traffic is perfect for most businesses.
-But rents are very high and you will be competing with many long running businesses that have a good reputation to run on.
+But rents are very high, and you will be competing with many long running businesses that have a good reputation to run on.

 This makes some start to look at 10th Avenue or side streets off of 5th Avenue.
-Rents can be nearly half but often your visibility and foot traffic is 80% less.
-Playa Del Carmen is a block by block town.
+Rents can be nearly half but often your visibility and foot traffic are 80% less.
+Playa Del Carmen is a block-by-block town.
 Some blocks are notoriously dead blocks for business.
 We have seen some blocks have business after business open and close, never to learn the lessons of previous businesses.
 It is important to know Playa Del Carmen well and pick a location that will fit the type of business you want to open.

 Business trends in Playa Del Carmen